aubie87/NorthwindCore/NorthwindCore.Data/readme.md

 #### Moving Configuration Info Out of DbContext

 In the file `NorthwindContext.cs` replace the `OnConfiguring()` method with a constructor that takes a `DbContextOptions` parameter that lets the config info be passed in upon construction.
 See the Web App Startup.cs for usage.

+#### Add EF Logging

+In the data project add the `Microsoft.Extensions.Logging.Console` nuget package.

+Inside the DbContext class create a new LoggerFactory and supporting code for EF Core 2 sql logging.
+See source for details.